evilsocket/ergo/README.md

     ergo clean example --all

+##### Other commands

+Optimize a dataset (get unique rows and reuse 15% of the total samples, customize ratio with the `--reuse-ratio` argument, customize output with `--output`):

+    ergo optimize-dataset /some/path/data.csv

+Convert the Keras model to [frugally-deep](https://github.com/Dobiasd/frugally-deep) format:

+    ergo to-fdeep example

 #### License

 `ergo` was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.